mozilla/bedrock/l10n-pocket/README.md

 # Developer notes

-Things to bear in mind when working on localisation of Pocket-mode pages
+Pocket is translated in a similar way to Mozorg, but not entirely.
+This README captures things to bear in mind when working on localisation of Pocket-mode pages
 ## Translation service

 For Pocket pages, all translations are handled by a vendor, rather than the community.